 Date: Fourth Moon, Day 8; usually in May, sometimes even in April or June

 Buddha’s Birthday is celebrated in many countries in Asia.
 The birthday of Buddha is also called the Buddha Bathing Festival.
 Shakyamuni Buddha, or simply the Buddha, is the founder of Buddhism and the sage of the Shakya (clan).
 His real name is Siddhartha Gautama.
 He was the prince of a state in Ancient India (today’s southern Nepal).

 It is said that nine dragons sprayed water to bathe him when the Buddha was born.
 That is why people keep the tradition of bathing statues of the Buddha on his birthday.
 Some people believe that through bathing the Buddha, their souls can be purified as well.

 Other than Buddha bathing, there is a range of activities for you can participate in.
-For instance, Dharma talks, veggie eating, joss sticks lighting, as well as flowers and fruit offering.
+For instance, Dharma talks, veggie eating, joss sticks lighting, as well as flowers and fruit offerings.
 You may also watch a dragon and lion dance.
 So, where should I go on Buddha’s birthday?
 You may visit Po Lin Monastery on Ngong Ping Plateau, Lantau Island.
 The Big Buddha is located there too.

 5. Dragon Boat Festival – Hong Kong Festivals